Tax planning has all of the elements needed to keep you on track with your taxes throughout the year. Failure to plan is a plan to fail.

 If you come to me tomorrow, I can help you with the first four issues and hopefully save you money.
 The real benefit to working with me or one of my colleagues is in future planning.
-A good tax professional will help you plan ahead to do things like managing your W-4, make 401k contributions, or fund a 529 plan which will literally pay off each tax year.
+A good tax professional will help you plan ahead, manage your W-4, make 401k contributions, or fund a 529 plan.
+These changes will literally pay off each tax year.

 Like I alluded to earlier, I spend 40+ hours a week immersed in the tax world.
 I have decades of experience helping families and business like yours lower your tax bill and tax stress.
-Feel free to reach out and ask any questions, or better yet, let’s set up an appointment to sit down and look at your situation.
+Reach out and ask any questions, or better yet, let’s set up an appointment to sit down and look at your situation.